njuguna-brian/farsdata/README.md

 [![R-CMD-check](https://github.com/njuguna-brian/farsdata/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/njuguna-brian/farsdata/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of farsdata is to …
+The goal of farsdata is to provide a set of functions that can be used to read, summarize, and plot the Fatality Analysis Reporting System(FARS) data.

 ## Installation